Discover what makes Da Vinci, well, Da Vinci

 Our students and staff are celebrated for being their authentic self.
 We serve all students and honor where they are in their life and in education.

 Da Vinci has many culture-building activities and meaningful rituals that bring students and staff close together, from regular shout-outs and celebrations, to First Day of School cheering and high-fives, Freshman Overnighter, Astro & Catalina Camps, Community Dialogue and Circles, Advisory Olympics, and so much more.

 Making real world connections is at the center of everything we do.
-From tackling real world problems in the classroom, to gaining hands-on experience via internships and work experience, Da Vinci students learn by doing in the real world. > Learn more
+From tackling real world problems in the classroom, to gaining hands-on experience via design challenges, project consults and internships, Da Vinci students learn by doing in the real world.

-Da Vinci's core courses are taught using a project-based pedagogy.
+Da Vinci's core courses are taught using a project-based, college-prep approach.
 Project-based learning is a learn-by-doing curriculum that integrates core subjects with real-life problems to be solved.
 Teachers work in teams with one another to identify content area essential skills that need to be addressed at the grade-level.
 Teachers work backwards to plan their curriculum, creating engaging, interdisciplinary projects that center on a big idea and a real-world connection that is rigorous, relevant and meaningful to students' lives.
-Students work in teams to create a final product that demonstrates mastery of content standards and a demonstration of key skills such as critical thinking, collaboration, and communication. > See Personalization + Projects = Deeper Learning at Da Vinci
+Students work in teams to create a final product that demonstrates mastery of content standards and a demonstration of key skills such as critical thinking, collaboration, and communication.

-To prepare students for the workforce, Da Vinci high schools offer career technical coursework as part of our core curriculum.
-The primary goal of Career Pathways is to equip students with the the skills they need to succeed in college and career.
-Da Vinci's industry partners help define the knowledge and entry level skills students need to know for the 21st century workplace.
+To prepare students for the workforce, Da Vinci high schools offer Career Technical Education (CTE) coursework as part of our core curriculum.
+The primary goal of Career Pathways is to equip students with the technical skills, knowledge and training they need to succeed in high-demand careers across a wide range of industry sectors.
+Da Vinci's industry partners help define the knowledge and employable skill sets students need to know for the modern workplace.